 I am passionate about helping humans connect to their inner wisdom in order to connect fully with others.
 I’m here to listen without judgement and help you find healing, peace, and acceptance in order to live your most authentic life.

-Whoever you are, whoever and however you love, I promise to provide quality professional services to persons without discrimination on the basis of race, age, ethnicity, socioeconomic status, disability, gender, health status, religion, national origin, sexual orientation, gender identity or relationship status.
+Whoever you are, whoever and however you love, I promise to provide quality professional services to persons without discrimination on the basis of race, age, ethnicity, socioeconomic status, disability, health status, religion, national origin, sexual orientation, gender identity or relationship status.
 Come just as you are.

 American Association for Marriage and Family Therapy (AAMFT)